wombleton/gitlaw-nz/acts/C/Contraception, Sterilisation, and Abortion Act 1977.md

     *   (b) the premature expulsion or removal of an embryo or fetus after implantation, otherwise than for the purpose of inducing the birth of a fetus believed to be viable or removing a fetus that has died.

-    (3) For the purpose of determining whether any act referred to in subsection (1) is or is not done unlawfully the provisions of [section 187A][70] of the Crimes Act 1961, so far as they are applicable and with the necessary modifications, shall apply.
+    (3) For the purpose of determining whether any act referred to in subsection (1) is or is not done unlawfully the provisions of [section 187A][71] of the Crimes Act 1961, so far as they are applicable and with the necessary modifications, shall apply.

     (4) The provisions of subsection (1) shall apply whether or not the poison, drug, thing, instrument, or means administered or used was in fact capable of procuring miscarriage.

+    Section 44(1): amended, on 1 July 2013, by [section 413][63] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 45 Records of abortions to be forwarded to Supervisory Committee